-The report shows that in 20 of the 32 European countries where the NRA provided data the SMPO has already announced that it plans to switch-off its legacy copper access network (e.g. close MDFs), in 13 of them the SMPO has already closed copper-based network elements (e.g. MDFs) and in 17 countries the NRA has already set rules for the migration process and copper switch-off.
+The report shows that in 20 of the 32 European countries where the NRA provided data (as of June 2021) the SMPO has already announced that it plans to switch-off its legacy copper access network (e.g. close MDFs), in 13 of them the SMPO has already closed copper-based network elements (e.g. MDFs) and in 17 countries the NRA has already set rules for the migration process and copper switch-off.